By Meg Ramsey

 - Building a cloud-first community

-The move to cloud-first is a major culture change for any legacy organisation.
-Your cloud centre of excellence team should embrace this and be prepared to lead this change across the rest of the company.
+The move to cloud-first is a major culture change for any legacy organization.
+Your cloud center of excellence team should embrace this and be prepared to lead this change across the rest of the company.

 Create governance and compliance requirements